North Carolina Chamber Music Institute

 The Classical Station’s Education Fund plays a vital role in supporting and enriching classical music education initiatives across our region, offering music theory, instrument education, repair and lending, masterclasses, workshops, and scholarships to deserving children who may not otherwise have access to these resources.

-Each of these organizations is dedicated to helping young musicians in North Carolina experience the joy of music by providing accessible, affordable lessons and opportunities to pursue their classical music education.
+Each of these organizations is dedicated to helping young musicians in our communities experience the joy of music by providing accessible, affordable lessons, scholarships, and opportunities to pursue their classical music education.

-The Classical Station’s Education Fund is made possible through the generosity of our members.
-We are incredibly grateful to our members who allocate 10% of their gifts to support this important cause.
-Their generosity directly contributes to the success of these grants and the advancement of classical music education in our community.
+The Classical Station’s Education Fund is made possible through the generosity of our members, and we are incredibly grateful to our members who choose to support this important cause.

 The Education Fund Instrument Donation Program